freenode/jbnc/README.md

 ## Bouncer with no authentication required written in nodejs with support for separate client buffers for playback history, an always-on connection, and SSL with stunnel.

 ### Purpose
 Bouncers are hard to configure.
 I felt that we needed an easier one in this world.
 This takes requires no configuration to connect!
-This was a 1-day hackathon project and will improve over time.
-Extremely WIP, but it works! :-)
 Join #jbnc on freenode to learn more!

+*Currently usable, but in alpha.
+Please report bugs by creating an issue on github.*

 ### Example
 There is an example running at `jbnc.eyearesee.com` on SSL port 9998 (or plaintext 8888).
 Point your IRC client at this and set a password like: